ValkyrieOps/sensu-check-open-ports/README.md

   -u, --user string   User to query for open port count (default "sensu") -w, --warn int      Warning threshold - count of open ports required for warning state

-Use "sensu-check-open-ports [command] --help" for more information about a command.
+Use "check-open-ports [command] --help" for more information about a command.

 ```
 ## Configuration